ydb-platform/ydb/ydb/docs/yql/docs_yfm/docs/en/yql-core/builtins/_includes/json.md

 For each element of the input sequence:

 1. Each key-value pair in the element is analyzed.
-2. For each key-value pair, an object is generated with the keys `name` and `value`
+2. For each key-value pair, an object is generated with the keys `name` and `value`.
 3. `name` stores a string with the name of the key from the pair.
 4. `value` stores the value from the pair.
 5. All objects for this element are added to the output sequence.